leightonllc/CSCI3260/Assignment 2/readme.md

 Student ID: 1155127347

 Resident Evil Penguin - This penguin has just escaped from the laboratory!
 It probably contains virus from an unknown country.
+Help it to hop on the penguin spaceship!

 ![enter image description here](demo.png)